cfdvrinstitute/cfdvriOpenFOAM/foamMasslessParticleTrack/README.md

 ### developed by Ramkumar. ###

 ### Version details ###
-  * version-1: with provided fix timestep.
+version-1: with provided fix timestep.
-  * version-2: with autoTimestep, inletPatchNames, points and backtrack.
+version-2: with autoTimestep, inletPatchNames, points and backtrack.
-  * version-3: with autTimestep, points and patch name, The patch type i.e. inlet or outlet will be decided by the application.
+version-3: with autTimestep, points and patch name, inlet or outlet will be decided by the application.
+version-4: with autTimestep, points and patch name, inlet or outlet will be decided by the application & random points provision for patch method.

+### note for version 4 ###
+If number of random points is less than or equal to 0 or greater than total number of cells on that patch, the random points count will be taken to be the number of cells on that patch.